For the first time in decades, the U.S. and Russia have no limits on nuclear weapons

 "It's not like the arms race will begin on February 6th," says the Primakov Institute's Stefanovich.

-"But if we don't have any limitations and we don't have negotiations, both countries will plan for the worst case scenario," continued Stefanonovich.
+"But if we don't have any limitations and we don't have negotiations, both countries will plan for the worst case scenario," continued Stefanovich.

 In his view, that meant both sides hedging against a strategic imbalance by building up their arsenals.